Dental Implant Restoration Quincy, MA

 Do you handle all types of dental implant restorations?

 We can conduct an initial examination, identify what the problem is and how extensive it is.
 This will involve a physical examination along with X-rays so that we can determine the density of your jawbone.
 At that point, we will let you know if we can assist you or if you need to be referred to a Quincy specialist.
-At Premier Dental of Quincy and Milton our focus is on your complete oral health and ensuring that you have access to the procedures you need.
+At Core Dental Group and Implants Center our focus is on your complete oral health and ensuring that you have access to the procedures you need.
 To learn more, call our dental office at 617-982-1649.

 Questions Answered on This Page